Remote work is a particularly hot issue at the moment. It was already a rising trend, increasing by 400% in the past decade.

 Working from home can be tricky because the lines between work and home are easily blurred.
 Before long, remote workers will need activities and exercises to separate their work lives from their residence.

-These tools can help.
+These tools and virtual team building ideas can help.

 40-43.
 Calm, Headspace, Simple Habit, & Waking Up

 These are all highly-respected and popular meditation and mindfulness apps.
 And as we’ve embraced remote work here at Spendesk, our team has loved using them.

 They all have different levels of paid subscriptions and free trials.
 Once you sign up, you have access to a huge range of guided meditations, breathing exercises, sleep aids, and other ways to unwind.